fcovvb/dissertation-MLdeployment/MLdeploy.md

 4. Look for solutions that help you to deploy faster and perform continuous updates. --> Time pases, your data gets outdated. so your model.

 ## Recommended Architecture Diagram to Implement
+### Description of the system
+The system, is an implementation of Seldon Core, that uses Kubernetes as the main platform to maintain all the services needed to deploy a machine learning model.
+Kubernetes hosts and orchestrates Seldon Core, Istio, and the models that Seldon will be in charge of deploying.
+This solution will allow Data Scientist to deploy........................ACAAAAAAAAAAAAAAAAAAAA Orchestrate, Be robust against app crashes, scale up and down containers, making easy to scale the node up and down by adding new nodes to the system.

+### Diagram Figure
 ![Architecture 1](https://dissertationfco.blob.core.windows.net/dissfco/1stArchitecture.png)

+### Table of the technologies displayed in the architecture diagram

 | Technology | Use case |
 | --- | --- |